Main Office: Campus Center, Student Life Office

 Field Training: Students pursuing a commission must successfully complete Field Training in order to advance to the Professional Officer Course.
 Students are competitively selected to attend Field Training based on their performance in the AFROTC program to include their academic and physical fitness record.
 Field Training is conducted during the summer months at Maxwell Air Force Base in Montgomery, AL. The Air Force pays all expenses associated with Field Training.
 The major areas of study include physical training, drill and ceremonies, leadership skill development and application, career orientation and an introduction to Air Force expeditionary training and Air Force deployment environment.

 AFROTC College Scholarship Program: This program provides scholarships to selected students participating in AFROTC.
-While participating in AFROTC, scholarship students receive paid tuition, fees, laboratory expenses and $900 per year for textbooks.
+While participating in AFROTC, scholarship students receive up to full tuition, fees, laboratory expenses and $900 per year for textbooks.
 Additionally, scholarship students receive a tax-free monthly stipend of $300 per month as freshmen, $350 per month as sophomores, $450 per month as juniors and $500 per month as seniors.

 - Be a U.S. citizen.